devilyouwei/devilyouwei/docs/README.md

 LeChat is a content analysis and generation platform built on large language models and knowledge graphs.
 Compared to traditional content platforms, LeChat leverages cutting-edge generative AI technology to enhance user efficiency in information acquisition and content creation.
 LeChat can parse and analyze Office files, image files and text messages.
 Moreover, it can generate text, images, charts, and document content based on user prompts.

--   The background technique, UniAI, has yielded a comprehensive Gen-AI solution based on knowledge graphs and hybrid LLMs.
+-   The background technique, **UniAI**, has yielded a comprehensive Gen-AI solution based on knowledge graphs and hybrid LLMs.
 -   Three commercial projects utilizing this technology have already been successfully implemented.
 -   **UniAI** open-source repositories: <https://github.com/orgs/uniai-lab/repositories>.
 -   **LeChat Pro** website: <https://lechat.cas-ll.cn>.